 Ice N' Roses Marble Hellebores

-The HBC Ice N’ Roses collection is the finest group of Hellebores on the market today, but they’ve been unavailable to us in the U.S. until recently.
-They are more expensive than common Hellebores because they are branded, patented hybrids designed to be far more vigorous, producing more stems with larger outward-facing flowers that bloom EARLIER and LONGER.
+The HBC(R) Ice N’ Roses collection is the finest group of Hellebores on the market today, but they’ve been unavailable to us in the U.S. until recently.
+They’re more expensive than common Hellebores because they’re branded, patented hybrids bred to be FAR more vigorous, producing more stems with larger flowers that bloom EARLIER and LONGER.

-The Marble Collection are the most exclusive varieties because they combine the legendary vigor of the Ice N’ Roses series, along with striking variegated silver-veined foliage and upward- and outward-facing blooms on red stems — making them showier in the garden even when they’re not in bloom and better for containers.
+The Marble Collection Hellebores are the most exclusive varieties because they combine the legendary vigor of the Ice N’ Roses series, along with striking variegated silver-veined foliage and upward/outward-facing blooms on red stems — making them showier in the garden, even when they’re not in bloom, and better for containers than other Hellebores.

-They are vigorous!
+These are vigorous!
 They’ll quickly form large productive clumps in 1 or 2 years.
 You’ll have 4-5 stems in 2027 (their first bloom cycle) and 10-15 more each season after.
-They’re capable of reaching 2 feet in height, and are disease, deer and rabbit resistant.
+They’re capable of reaching 2 feet in height, and are disease, rabbit and deer resistant.

-We’re offering 2 excellent varieties in gallon pots:
+We have 2 excellent varieties spreading their roots in gallon pots:

 TO GROW